-MJHS has a closed-campus policy.
-Therefore when students arrive at school, they must not leave the campus unless permission is obtained from the principal's office, including the morning prior to the beginning of school and during bus transportation.
-A student may leave with their parent/guardian using the sign-out sheet in the office.
+Marion Junior High School has a closed campus policy.
+This means that when students arrive at school they must not leave the campus unless permission is obtained from the principal's office.
+This includes in the morning prior to the beginning of school and during bus transportation.
+A student may leave with his/her parent or guardian by using the sign out sheet in the office.
 Students are not allowed to leave with friends or a friend's parents and should not be signed out for lunch.